CONNECTED TO KING'S

 The core task was to bring the two floors and departments together, while linking them to the campuses they serve.
 The staff at this off-campus site still needed to feel directly connected to King's.

-Our approach was to 'bring a little of Bush House to Lavington Street' (see King's Design Blog).
+Our approach was to 'bring a little of Bush House to Lavington Street'.
 This recently completed £34m project was a major addition to the King's estate and is considered an exemplary development.
 It didn't take much persuading to convince senior management that this was an appropriate route to take.
 Using the very same Bush House materials, typefaces and colour palette, we applied large lettering to the Lavington Street walls, pictograms to doors, and numbering to rooms and desk spaces.

 The staff entrance is discreet, intended to be unnoticed by students and members of the public.